vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/what-is-ganache.md

 ## Ganache

-Ganache is a tool for running local Ethereum environment.
-It can help you to deploy and interact with smart-contracts faster and easier.
-Ganache is a part of Truffle Suite (https://truffleframework.com/).
-There are 2 different variants of ganache one with User Interface and one with Command-line interface, in the next chapters we will learn the both.
+Ganache is a tool for running a local Ethereum environment.
+It can help you deploy and interact with smart contracts in a faster and easier way.
+Ganache is a part of the Truffle Suite (https://truffleframework.com/).
+There are two different versions of Ganache - one with a Graphical User Interface (GUI) and one with Command Line Interface (CLI); in the next chapters we will learn about both of them.